 Back From the Brink: Two Families’ Stories of Oppositional Defiant Disorder

-Oppositional defiant disorder (ODD) is a serious, family-straining condition often associated with violet outbursts, persistent disobedience, and school expulsions.
+Oppositional defiant disorder (ODD) is a serious, family-straining condition often associated with violent outbursts, persistent disobedience, and school expulsions.
 Here, read the stories of two mothers who traveled down long roads of therapy, medication, tears, and breakthroughs to help their sons with ODD live better lives.